marcogabarron/tic-tac-toe/README.md

 - Responsiveness of website tested and can confirm it is retaining design and readability on all screen sizes.

-- I confirmed Home Page is readable and easy to unsderstand.
+- I confirmed Home Page is readable and easy to understand.

 - Tested all win scenarios to check if winning check is being carried out correctly.

-- Tested all draw scenarios to check if draw check is being carried out correctly
+- Tested all draw scenarios to check if draw check is being carried out correctly.

-- Game changing turns properly
+- Game changing turns properly.

 - Confirmed all cells have an event listener.